Kuralkarthi/kuralarasan-k/README.md

 I would be extremely happy to apply obtained knowledge to testing an operational product and gain hands-on experience.
 It is a crucial step in my current career goal — to become a mid-level software tester in 2+ years.

 ## CV
-You can download my CV as [a PDF from my Google Drive] [Kuralarasank-resume.pdf](https://github.com/user-attachments/files/18573926/Kuralarasank-resume.pdf)
+You can download my CV as [a PDF from link] [Kuralarasank-resume.pdf](https://github.com/user-attachments/files/18573926/Kuralarasank-resume.pdf)

 ## Skills